kantu-lang/kantu/README.md

 "lee" is pronounced like the name (i.e., rhymes with "tree"), and "who" is pronounced normally.

-The name is derived from the Lojbanic word _pamli'u_, which is roughly equivalent to the English "date" (in the romantic sense of the word).
+The name is derived from the Lojbanic word _pamli'u_, which roughly means "to date" (in the sense of "We went on our first date last week.").

 ## Guides